1

 How much do educational technology coordinator jobs pay per year?

-As of Jun 12, 2026, the average yearly pay for educational technology coordinator in Decatur, GA is $54,598.00, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average yearly pay for educational technology coordinator in Decatur, GA is $54,598.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $44,900.00 and $68,800.00 per year, depending on experience, location, and employer.

-What does a school technology coordinator do?
+What does an educational technology coordinator do?

-How does an Educational Technology Coordinator typically collaborate with teachers and administrators to implement new technology initiatives?
+How does an educational technology coordinator typically collaborate with teachers and administrators to implement new technology initiatives?

 An Educational Technology Coordinator works closely with both teachers and administrators to identify needs, provide professional development, and support the integration of new technologies in the classroom.
 They often facilitate training sessions, develop instructional materials, and offer one-on-one coaching to help staff effectively use educational tools.
 Regular meetings and open communication are key, as coordinators bridge the gap between technical solutions and instructional goals.
 This collaborative approach ensures that technology initiatives align with curriculum standards and enhance student learning outcomes.